-The Office of the Vice President for Research is pleased to host the next Nano@Wayne Seminar on Tuesday, March 3, 2015 at 2:30 p.m. at Wayne State University's Welcome Center Auditorium.
-The guest presenter will be Dr. Christine Schmidt, chair of Biomedical Engineering at the University of Florida.
-She will present,"Engineering Materials for Functional Nerve Regeneration."
+The Office of the Vice President for Research is pleased to host the next Nano@Wayne Seminar on Tuesday, March 31, 2015 at 2:30 p.m. at Wayne State University's Welcome Center auditorium.
+The guest presenter will be Dr. Nicholas Kotov, the Joseph B. and Florence V. Cejka Professor of Chemical Engineering at the University of Michigan.
+He will present,"Self-Organization of Nanoparticles: from Fundamentals to Applications and Global Problems."
 A reception will immediately follow in the Welcome Center Lobby.
 The seminar is free; registration is requested.

 Abstract: Intrinsic ability of nanoparticles (NPs) to self-organize can be seen virtually everywhere around us.
 Although omnipresent, the mechanisms of these processes are not well understood and include many surprises.
 A step toward clarification ofthese mechanisms can be achieved by juxtaposition of self-organization processes known for biological species and NPs.
 Key results of biomimetic and theoretical analysis based on consideration of electrostatic and dispersion interactions of such processes will be presented.

 Two general classes of assemblies will be considered.
 Self-organized structures known as “terminal” cannot grow beyond a certain size.
 The second class of assemblies known as “extended” may continuously grow along specific directions.
 The distinction between these two cases will be made based on the balance of attractive and repulsive interactions between NPs using simplified phase diagrams.The key differences with similar assemblies observed for biological building blocks and fundamental problems associated with quantitative description of forces between NPs will be elaborated.